 The Structure Plan does not contain any specific textual recommendations for the subject site.
 As updated from the previous Structure Plan (1999), the 2011 plan now identifies part of the LSP north of the GSTC for Urban purposes instead of Future Urban.
-The GSTC is identified as a Primary Distributor Road and an

-Existing Rail Line.
+The GSTC is identified as a Primary Distributor Road and an Existing Rail Line.
 South of the GSTC, the subject site has been revised as Future Urban from the previous identification as Rural, whilst the fringes of Mt.
 Tarcoola and Wandina are shown as Urban.

 The Urban and Future Urban land use designations confirms that the location and physical characteristics of the Karloo area are suitable for residential development, subject to appropriate subdivision design.
-The Urban and Future Urban designations also confirm the State Government's intention that urban development of the subject land proceed in a timely manner.
 Figure 4 illustrates the GGSP land uses associated with the subject land and its surrounds.